 Pushback: Expressions of resistance to permanent online connectivity

-Analysis of images and texts about the growing trend of resisting and pushing back on technology by those who have too much of it.
+Study of the growing trend of resisting and pushing back on technology by those who have too much of it.

 Im'In: Immigration and Information at the crossroads